 What it is

 Ethyl acetate is a fast-evaporating solvent commonly used in nail care products.
 It is a colourless liquid with a sweet, fruity smell, often found in nail polish removers, base coats, and top coats.
-Its main role is to dissolve film-forming agents, resins, and pigments so that nail products can be applied smoothly and removed easily.
+The main role of ethyl acetate is to dissolve film-forming agents, resins and pigments so that nail products can be applied smoothly and removed easily.

 In nail varnish removers, ethyl acetate is often combined with acetone to balance speed and gentleness, while in nail polishes it helps ensure an even, glossy finish.